APIYOJENNIFER/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. Print all single digit numbers of base 10 starting from 0, followed by a new line 6.
 7. Print the lowercase alphabet in reverse, followed by a new line
+8. Print all the numbers of base 16 in lowercase, followed by a new line